coolveer/coolveer/README.md

 **About me**

-- 💼 FrontEnd Engineer at Antier Solutions
+- 💼 Fullstack Engineer at Antier Solutions

 - 📈 Built explorer, NFT marketplace , DAPPs and more, **50m+** hits • **100+** stars on GitHub